monomelodies/formulaic/docs/basic/forms.md

 them (this could also be done "on the fly" after instantiation).
 Formulaic places no restrictions on _what_ you add to the form, but usually you'll want to either use or extend one of the supplied types.
 But in theory it could be anything offering a similar interface.
-Not that some utility methods type check the fields added, though.
+Note that some utility methods type check the fields added, though.

     <?php